 Before we get further, there is one thing I need to explain:

 It creates all the “single element” shape functions, and bash them into the stifness matrix for each Element separately.

 When solver finishes this task, you have a LOT of small stifness matrixes (one for each element).
 Those aren’t “connected” together yet!

 This connection happens, thanks to the common nodes between elements!
-Solver assumes, that deformations in each Node should be identical, regardless from which Element shape functions you use!
+Solver assumes, that deformations in any given Node should be the same, regardless from which Element shape functions you use!

 This means that the assembly of the global stiffeness matrix (from the small Element stifeness matrixes) is possible because we assume that deformation of nodes is “constant” across elements.

 What this means is, that firstly, the solver gets the deformations at the nodes.
 Then knowing what is the deformation between nodes, using Element shape functions it can calculate strain in the Element.
 This is pretty simple – if Nodes 6 and 9 got closer to Nodes 5 and 8 this means that the Element D on the drawing above is compressed in the horizontal direction.
 Since we know how much closer those Nodes got together, and what was their relative position we know the “shortening” of the Element D… which gives us strain!

 Knowing strain, we can easily calculate stress, knowing the stress-strain relation we implemented in our FEA model.

 Should we vote on what the outcome is?